 Drake’s Raid on St. Augustine was a military event during the Anglo-Spanish War in which the Spanish settlement of St. Augustine (Spanish: San Agustín) was captured in a small fight and burned by an English expedition fleet led by Francis Drake.
 This was part of Francis Drake’s Great Expedition and was his last engagement on the Spanish Main before Drake headed north to the Roanoke Colony.
 The expedition also forced the Spanish to abandon any settlements and forts in present-day South Carolina.
 You and your family are invited to join the living historians of the Men of Menendez and Drake’s Men on the first Saturday in June each year for this educational and entertaining day of history.
-Check our HFM calendar for the specific date.
+This year’s event will be on May 14th, 2022.

-The reliving of Sir Francis Drake’s Raid on old San Agustín begins on Saturday at the Colonial Quarter Living History Museum, located at 43 St. George St. with a 16th century-style military encampment.
+The reliving of Sir Francis Drake’s Raid on old San Agustín begins on Saturday with a 16th Century style Military encampment at the Oldest House Museum located at 14 St. Francis St.

 During the day on Saturday, our local historians, play host to drills, demonstrations and living history interpretation from 10:00 AM to 5:00 PM.
-The reenactment of the sacking and burning of the town will commence Saturday evening at 7:00 PM in the old city, beginning at the Old City Gates ( including the Santa Domingo Redoubt on Orange St.) As Drake’s men come ashore, a skirmish breaks out with the Spanish Saldados.
+The reenactment of the sacking and burning of the town will commence Saturday evening at 7:00 PM in the old city, beginning at the Government House.
+Drake’s men come ashore, a skirmish breaks out with the Spanish Saldados.
 The Spanish saldados and the St. Augustine citizens flee with Drake’s men in pursuit.
-Skirmishes continue south on St. George Street towards the Plaza de la Constitucion.
-The final battle takes place in front of the Governor’s House.
+Skirmishes continue north on St. George Street towards the City Gates and Redoubt.
+The final battle takes place in the Redoubt.
 This military display is intended to symbolically commemorate the temporary abandonment of the city of St. Augustine by Spanish colonial forces.
 After the town was looted and burned by Drake’s men, the Spanish returned to rebuild upon the same streets you walk on today!
-This event is brought to you by the Men of Menendez and Drake’s Men with the assistance of the St. John’s County Tourist Development Council.
+This event is brought to you by the Men of Menendez and Drake’s Men with the assistance of the St. John’s County Tourist Development Council and the St. Augustine Historical Society.

 Participation Rules & Information